miladgy/Walking-Animation/README.md

 ```html
 npm start
 ```
-to run the http-server and go to
+which will allow you to run the http-server.
+Type the address below in your address bar:
 ```html
 http://127.0.0.1:8080/walk-animation.html
 ```
-to watch the animation in action!
+and watch the animation in action!

 ### Screenshot
 ![](https://github.com/miladgy/Walking-Animation/raw/master/screenshot.png)